-Management have made critical accounting estimates when applying the Society's accounting policies with respect to the measurement of expected credit loss (ECL) allowance.
-In the current year, the approach to estimation of impairment losses has been revised following adoption of AASB 9 effective 1 July 2018.
+Management have made critical accounting estimates when applying the Bank's accounting policies with respect to the measurement of expected credit loss (ECL) allowance.
 Key areas of judgement to be considered under the new standard include:

-- Recognition of credit losses based on "Stage 1" 12 month expected losses and "Stage 2" and "Stage 3" lifetime expected credit losses. - Determining criteria for significant increase in credit risk: An asset moves to stage 2 when its credit risk has increased significantly since initial recognition.
-In assessing whether the credit risk of an asset has significantly increased the Group takes into account qualitative and quantitative reasonable and supportable forward looking information. - Choosing appropriate models and assumptions for the measurement of ECL; - Establishing groups of similar financial assets for the purposes of measuring ECL: When ECLs are measured on a collective basis; the financial instruments are grouped on the basis of shared risk characteristics.
+- Recognition of credit losses based on "Stage 1" 12 month expected losses and "Stage 2" and "Stage 3" lifetime expected credit losses. - Determining criteria for significant increase in credit risk: An asset moves to Stage 2 when its credit risk has increased significantly since initial recognition.
+In assessing whether the credit risk of an asset has

+- significantly increased the Group takes into account qualitative and quantitative reasonable and supportable forward looking information. - Choosing appropriate models and assumptions tor the measurement of ECL; - Establishing groups of similar financial assets for the purposes of measuring ECL: when ECLs are measured on a collective basis; the financial instruments are grouped on the basis of shared risk characteristics. - (ii) Determination of fair values